mengqian989/vzlib/medinfo2019/single_class.md

 - v-measure-d and v-measure are different in how they treat multi-label cases.
 The former treats (A, M1) and (A, M2) with evenly divided importance in evaluation, and the latter treats them as independent instances in evaluation.
 - When df is greater than 1 (e.g., 10), VCGS is not applied, meaning that terms with document frequencies greater than this parameter are all treated as keywords.
 This is for investigating the effectiness of VCGS in comparison with DF-based feature selection.

-Now let's look at the five best parameter combinations based on adjusted rand index (ARI).
+Now let's look at the 10 best parameter combinations based on adjusted rand index (ARI).

 ```bash
 # ranking by ari